wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-gain-insights-reporting-defender-endpoint/includes/use-threat-protection-vulnerabilities-health-reports.md

 ### Filter the health and compliance report

-To meet your organization's device health and compliance reporting requirements, you can filter the report according to your needs, including based on sensor health, Windows 10 versions, antivirus protection status, and more:
+You can filter the report according to your needs, including based on sensor health, Windows 10 versions, antivirus protection status, and more.

 :::image type="content" source="../media/1-filter-health-compliance.png" alt-text="Filter the health and compliance report.":::